alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ---
-title: Traffic signs classification with a CNN in TensorFlow
+title: Traffic signs classification with a convolutional network
-excerpt: "This is my attempt to tackle traffic signs classification problem with a deep neural network implemented in TensorFlow.
+excerpt: "This is my attempt to tackle traffic signs classification problem with a convolutional neural network implemented in TensorFlow.
 Main highlights of this model would be data preprocessing, data augmentation, pre-training and skipping connections in the network."
 tags:
 - TensorFlow
 - Computer vision